Children with HIV in Africa – Pharmacokinetics and Acceptability of Simple second-line antiretroviral regimens

-Do new second-line antiretroviral (ART) drugs/formulations maximise the long-term health gains and optimise second-line treatment in HIV-infected children?
+Do new second-line antiretroviral drugs/formulations maximise the long-term health gains and optimise second-line treatment in children living with HIV?

 What is this study about?